soft-eng-practicum/soft-eng-practicum.github.io/_itec3870_sp17/index.md

   members: David Rivera-Rocha, Josh Gerth, Carlos Pacheco-Perez, Margaret "Maggie" Muse
   client: "Dr. Catherine Moore & Michael Deiters"
   client-url: http://www.ggc.edu/about-ggc/directory/catherine-moore
-  description: "Webapp that allows finding GGC campus rooms from their numbers."
+  description: "Webapp that allows finding GGC campus rooms from their numbers (second semester)."
   tech: "Progressive webapp that can work offline with a custom Javascript front-end.
 It requires no back-end to function.
 It can save itself as a desktop shortcut on mobile platforms."
   logo-full: images/flyer-ggcmaps.png
   logo-thumb: images/thumb-flyer-ggcmaps.png